PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_rpi_cm4_baseboard.md

         inet addr:0.0.0.0 DRaddr:192.168.0.254 Mask:255.255.255.0
 ```

 However, it doesn’t have an IP yet.
-I’m going to set one similar to the one of CM4:
+Set one that is similar to the one on the RasPi CM4:

 ```
 ifconfig eth0 169.254.21.184
 ```

-And check it:
+Then check it:

 ```
 ifconfig